thisMatter.comMoneyWills, Estates, and Trusts

 Records must be kept describing how the surviving spouse is using the property in Trust A. Administrative expenses must be paid.
 The surviving spouse must also keep 2 sets of books and records — one for her own property and one for Trust A property.

-One problem with AB trusts is that there could be a potential conflict of interest between the surviving spouse and the beneficiaries of the trust, especially if the surviving spouse invades the principal for health, education, support, or maintenance, which could consume a considerable amount of principal or even all of it, leaving nothing for the beneficiaries.
-Conflict could also arise if the surviving spouse becomes incapacitated, and one of the beneficiaries assumes control as trustee, since the beneficiary may be more interested in preserving principal than providing support for the surviving spouse who is nearing the end of her life.
+One problem with AB trusts is the potential conflict of interest between the surviving spouse and the trust beneficiaries, especially if the surviving spouse invades the principal for health, education, support, or maintenance, which could consume much of the principal or even all of it, leaving nothing for the beneficiaries.
+Conflict could also arise if the surviving spouse becomes incapacitated, and 1 of the beneficiaries assumes control as trustee, since the beneficiary may prefer preserving principal over providing support for the surviving spouse who is nearing the end of her life.